-Philosophy (especially from the Age of Reason) refers to the concept of “Natural Law”, a set of rules that govern all existence.
+Philosophy from the Greeks onward refers to the concept of “Natural Law”, a set of rules that govern all existence.
+And, by logical deduction, any Christian automatically believes in this Natural Law.

 Against God